RubixML/ML/docs/anomaly-detectors/robust-z-score.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/AnomalyDetectors/RobustZScore.php">[source]</a></span>

 # Robust Z-Score
-A statistical anomaly detector that uses modified Z-Scores which are robust to preexisting outliers in the training set.
-The modified Z-Score uses the median and median absolute deviation (MAD) unlike the mean and standard deviation of a standard Z-Score - which are more sensitive to outliers.
+A statistical anomaly detector that uses modified Z-Scores that are robust to preexisting outliers in the training set.
+The modified Z-Score is defined as the feature value minus the median over the median absolute deviation (MAD).
 Anomalies are flagged if their final weighted Z-Score exceeds a user-defined threshold.

 > **Note:** An alpha value of 1 means the estimator only considers the maximum absolute Z-Score, whereas a setting of 0 indicates that only the average Z-Score factors into the final score.